 As a small business owner, you may already understand the basic differences between workers’ compensation insurance and health insurance.
-To recap, workers’ comp is coverage specifically designed to cover workplace injuries and illnesses.
-Health insurance (including temporary and long-term disability coverage) is a benefit that some employers offer their workers for preventative care and medical expenses.
+Workers’ comp covers workplace injuries and illnesses.
+Health insurance (including temporary and long-term disability coverage) is a benefit that many employers offer their workers for preventative care and medical expenses.

-But where one coverage ends and the other begins can become a bit confusing, especially when a small business owner is trying to determine whether or not…
+The difference between the two can sometimes be confusing, especially when a small business owner is trying to determine whether they should:

-- To offer health insurance (and particularly disability benefits) to employees
+- Offer health insurance (and particularly disability benefits) to employees

-- They need workers’ compensation insurance and health insurance as an independent contractor
+- Purchase workers’ compensation insurance and health insurance as an independent contractor

 What’s the difference between workers’ comp and disability insurance?

-Disability insurance.
-A type of health insurance that helps pay an individual’s lost income if they become disabled and are unable to work.
-In most states, short- and long-term disability insurance policies are voluntary.
-However, a few states, such as California, have state disability programs that offer mandatory coverage to all eligible employees.
-Disability insurance compensates employees for non-work injuries that prevent them from working.
+While short- and long-term disability insurance policies are also voluntary, a few states, such as California, have state disability programs that offer mandatory coverage to all eligible employees.

-As you may have gathered from these definitions, one major difference between the two coverages is that workers’ compensation insurance applies only to workplace injuries, while health insurance (and therefore disability insurance) only applies to non-work injuries.
-In fact, most health insurance providers exclude coverage for injuries and illnesses that are covered by workers’ compensation insurance.
+- Workers’ compensation insurance applies only to a work-related injury, while health insurance and disability insurance only apply to non-work injuries.
+Most health insurance providers exclude coverage for injuries and illnesses that are covered by workers’ comp

-Additionally, workers’ compensation insurance is often a mandatory coverage for employers, while disability insurance is not.
-Even if you work in a state with a statuary disability program, you don’t have to pay into it on behalf of your employees (unless you want to, of course).
-Employees make tax-deductible contributions to fund these programs unless their employer offers to cover the cost as a benefit.
+- Workers’ compensation insurance is often a mandatory coverage for employers, while disability insurance is not.
+Even if you work in a state with a statuary disability program, you don’t have to pay for it on behalf of your employees (unless you want to, of course).
+Employees make tax-deductible contributions to fund these programs, unless their employer offers to cover the cost as a benefit

-However, all states (except for Texas) require employers to carry workers’ comp coverage for their employees.
-The specifics of the regulations vary from state to state.
-For example, one state might require coverage even if you have only one employee.
+Though nearly every state requires employers to carry workers’ comp coverage for their employees, the specifics of the regulations vary from state to state.
+For example, some state laws require coverage even if you have only one employee.
 Others may require it once you hire four employees.
-(Check out our state-by-state workers’ comp guide to learn more about the laws in your state.)

-Does the Affordable Care Act (Obamacare) require employers to offer health insurance to employees?
+Does the Affordable Care Act require employers to offer health insurance to employees?